-The Spring semester of NAISMA's Online Invasive Species Management Training Program has begun.
-Professionals and students from all over the world are participating in this program.
-Don't miss this opportunity to enhance your professional skills and boost your knowledge about the ecology, biology, history, management, policy, and prevention of invasive species.
-CEUs for Pesticide Applicator licenses and SAF are available.
+The Summer semester of NAISMA's Online Invasive Species Management Training Program starts on Monday, June 11.
+Join a growing number of invasive species professionals and students from all over the world to enhance your professional skills.
+Boost your knowledge about the ecology, biology, history, management, policy, and prevention of invasive species.
 Visit the Program page for more information.
+Register here.

 Presentations whose authors have allowed us to share their work from the 2017 Annual Meeting are now online here.